Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 What a PR Can and Cannot Buy from HDB

-Singapore Permanent Residents (SPRs) sit in a narrower lane than citizens when it comes to public housing.
-The hard line: no BTOs, no Sale of Balance Flats, no Open Booking direct from HDB.
-The full new-build pipeline is reserved for Singapore Citizens.
-SPRs buy HDB resale flats on the open market, full stop.
+Permanent Residents have fewer options than citizens when it comes to public housing.
+The rule is simple: no BTOs, no Sale of Balance Flats, no Open Booking direct from HDB.
+Every new-build channel is reserved for Singapore Citizens.
+SPRs buy HDB resale flats on the open market, and that is the only door open to them.

-Within resale, eligibility splits by household composition (which scheme), how long the SPR has held PR status, age, and whether either applicant has held private property in the last 15 months.
-PropertyGuru's SPR HDB explainer walks the scheme grid; this guide adds the financing layer that PropertyGuru's piece deliberately stops short of — ABSD, the no-HDB-loan rule, MSR/TDSR math, CPF mechanics and the 15-month wait.
-All policy positions cross-checked against HDB's official eligibility page.
+Within resale, what you can buy depends on your household composition (which scheme you fall under), how long you have held PR status, your age, and whether either applicant has owned private property in the last 15 months.
+PropertyGuru's SPR HDB explainer walks through the scheme grid.
+This guide adds the financing side that the PropertyGuru piece leaves out: ABSD, the no-HDB-loan rule, the MSR/TDSR math, how CPF works and the 15-month wait.
+Every policy point here is cross-checked against HDB's official eligibility page.

 Resale only